Trump Administration Diverts $3.6 Billion From Military Projects To Border Wall

 It is a slap in the face to the members of the Armed Forces who serve our country that @realDonaldTrump is willing to cannibalize already allocated military funding to boost his own ego, and for a wall he promised Mexico would pay to build. https://t.co/sv2ys87bw1— Chuck Schumer (@SenSchumer) September 3, 2019

-Schumer went on to say Trump is trying to "usurp Congress's exclusive power of the purse and loot vital funds from our military."
+Schumer went on to say that Trump is trying to "usurp Congress's exclusive power of the purse and loot vital funds from our military."
 He also signaled Congress will strongly oppose any funds for new wall construction.

 The Washington Post reported that Pentagon officials said they will halt 127 military construction projects to help build 175 miles of wall.

-The plans come nearly seven months after Trump announced a national emergency to use use roughly $8 billion to build a wall to curtail illegal immigration along the U.S. southern border.
+The plans come nearly seven months after Trump announced a national emergency to use roughly $8 billion to build a wall to curtail illegal immigration along the U.S. southern border.
 Of that, $3.6 billion was slated to come from the military construction funds, the Trump administration said during the Feb.
 15 announcement.

 The funds are being shifted from the Pentagon's 2019 fiscal year budget, which was approved earlier this year and runs until Sept.
 31.

-"President Trump's immigration efforts have failed since day one," said Sen. Jack Reed, D-R.I., ranking Democrat on the Senate Armed Services Committee.
+"President Trump's immigration efforts have failed since Day 1," said Sen. Jack Reed, D-R.I., ranking Democrat on the Senate Armed Services Committee.
 "Today, he made it clear he is willing to take funds from our troops and disaster victims and divert them to try to protect his political right flank.
 And ultimately, that could put Americans at risk."

 For months, Democrats have pushed to get a list of the projects that would be held in lieu of the wall.
 However, the Pentagon has remained tight-lipped until this week.